Clarrie Gibbons Strengthening

-The building was deemed to be an earthquake prone building because it achieves less than 33% of the current new build standard (NBS).
-The work being done will bring the building up to around 67% of the NBS.
+The building was deemed to be an earthquake prone building because it achieved less than 33% of the current new build standard (NBS).
+The building is now up to around 67% of the NBS.

-This is part of our work plan to assess all Council-owned buildings and prioritise strengthening work based on the risk to public safety.
+This was part of our work plan to assess all Council-owned buildings and prioritise strengthening work based on the risk to public safety.

-While we’re on the premises for earthquake strengthening work, we will also be doing remedial and maintenance work on the building.
+While on the premises for earthquake strengthening work, we also did remedial and maintenance work on the building.